Arizona Court Records

 Can I Get a Misdemeanor Removed from a Record in Arizona?

 Yes, but in very unique cases.
-While there are no laws that make provision for the total removal of a misdemeanor, the state of Arizona may dismiss a crime from the record of an eligible convict that the state considers to be deserving of a setting aside of a conviction”.
+While there are no laws that make provision for the total removal of a misdemeanor, the state of Arizona may dismiss a crime from the record of an eligible convict that the state considers to be deserving of a setting aside of a conviction.
 The statute, A. R. S. § 13–907, indicates that the fact that a crime is set aside, does not mean that it is removed from the defendant’s criminal record.
-Instead, the record will still disclose the crime committed except that there will be a note, showing that the crime was set aside and the court has dismissed the charges raised against the defendant.
+Instead, the record may disclose the crime committed except that there may be a note, showing that the crime was set aside and the court has dismissed the charges raised against the defendant.

 Can a DUI Record Be Expunged in Arizona?

 In Arizona, a DUI offense may be expunged from criminal records if the offender is eligible to have his/her conviction set aside.
-Juveniles under the age of 18, and any person that is confirmed to be of good standing ever since their DUI conviction is eligible to have their DUI conviction set aside.
-The process of having a DUI conviction expunged or sealed in Arizona is called ‘setting aside a conviction’.
-The difference between the expungement or sealing in Arizona and the expungement in other states is that the DUI record will still be visible by authorised persons when a deep search is done.
+Juveniles under the age of 18 and any person who is confirmed to be of good standing ever since their DUI conviction are eligible to have their DUI conviction set aside.
+The process of having a DUI conviction expunged or sealed in Arizona is called ‘setting aside a conviction.’
+The difference between the expungement or sealing in Arizona and the expungement in other states is that the DUI record may remain visible to authorized persons when a deep search is done.

 What is an Infraction in Arizona?

-Just like other states, law enforcement officers tasked with the responsibility of identifying when violation has occurred and arresting the offender, who will in turn be convicted in court.
+Just like other states, law enforcement officers are tasked with the responsibility of identifying when violation has occurred and arresting the offender, who may, in turn, be convicted in court.
 A law enforcement officer should be able to distinguish between an infraction and a misdemeanor and react to both cases accordingly.
 Infractions do not attract jail terms except in unique cases.
-The penalty for infractions in Arizona is the payment of a specified fine that is determined by the court depending on the type violation committed.
+The penalty for infractions in Arizona is the payment of a specified fine that is determined by the court depending on the type of violation committed.

 What constitutes an Infraction in Arizona

-Infractions are mostly referred to as petty offenses or law violations that are trivial compared to misdemeanors or felonies.
-For this reason, a person that commits an infraction does not receive severe penalties like incarceration or probation.
+Infractions are mostly referred to as trivial offenses or law violations compared to misdemeanors or felonies.
+For this reason, a person who commits an infraction does not receive severe penalties like incarceration or probation.
 Infractions only attract penalties like fines or community service.
-After an offender has been arrested by a law enforcement officer, he/she will be charged to court where hearings will take place at either the municipal court or a state district court depending on the location where the accused violation transpired.
-Infractions are mostly written as such, it is possible to be found responsible even for unintentional violations.
+After a law enforcement officer has arrested an offender, they may be charged in court.
+Hearings may be held at the municipal or state district court, depending on where the accused violation transpired.
+Infractions are mostly written as such; it is possible to be found responsible even for unintentional violations.
 They do not require long court processes during conviction.
-Common examples of infractions in Arizona are noise violations, speeding tickets, and failure to keep pet on a leash.
+Common examples of infractions in Arizona are noise violations, speeding tickets, and failure to keep a pet on a leash.

 What are some examples of Infractions in Arizona?